Recipe List Actions

 Cover the pot and place in the heated 300° oven.
 Bake for at least 3 hours; cook until meat is falling off the bone, stirring occasionally.
 Add the baby carrots and cook 15 more minutes.

 Remove pot from oven and transfer the ribs to a serving platter.
 Discard bones.
 Cover meat with aluminum foil and keep warm.
 Skim fat from the surface of the remaining liquid and discard the bay leaf.
 Bring to a boil over high heat and reduce to a sauce consistency, at least 10 minutes.
-Add the calamata olives and heat through, about 3 minutes.
+Add the Kalamata olives and heat through, about 3 minutes.
 Adjust salt and pepper and serve sauce over the ribs.
 Garnish with fresh parsley.

-logouneke.com Home Cookbook
+uneke.com Home Cookbook